wookdev/munged-org/rofl/deteriorata.md

 have no right to be here, and whether you can hear it or not, the universe is laughing behind your back.
 Therefore make peace with your God whatever you conceive Him to be: Hairy Thunderer, or Cosmic Muffin.
 With all its hopes, dreams, promises, and urban renewal, the world continues to deteriorate.
-Give up.</p>
+Give up.

-By Tony Hendra - 1972</p>
+By Tony Hendra - 1972